 Is it just me or does summer seem to whipping by?
 It’s the time of year I truly try to stop and smell the flowers (quite literally), but with so much going on, it’s often easier said then done.
 Know the feeling?

-I until it was completed, then moved on to the next one without even blinking.
+You see, I was someone who always focused on a project until it was completed, then moved on to the next one without even blinking.
 It was a way of being for most of my life.

 It satisfied the part of me who loves crossing things off a list.